theaaronhanks/theaaronhanks/README.md

 ## Introduction

 I'm @theaaronhanks.
-I'm a student studying Computer Science at Utah State University, and I plan to graduate May of 2024.
-I am interested in many areas of software development including cyber security, game development, and mobile application development.
+I'm a student studying Computer Science at Utah State University, and I plan to graduate December of 2023.
+I am interested in many areas of software development including developing websites, games, and mobile applications.

 ## Current Employment